catseye/Tamsin/README.markdown

     parsing techniques.
 *   Provide means to solve practical problems.
 *   Keep the language simple (grammar should fit on a page)
-*   Have a relatively simple reference implementation (currently ~1700 lines, including everything — debugging and the C runtime used by the compiler.)
+*   Have a relatively simple reference implementation (currently less than 3 KLoc, including everything — debugging and the C runtime used by the compiler.)

 License
 -------